revbayes/revbayes.github.io/tutorials/morph/morph_more.md

 {% subsection Specifying the Mk Model %}

 We will start this tutorial with the simple Mk model with three states, $k=3$ {% cite Lewis2001 %}.
-Thus, we will follow the {% page_ref morph %} Tutorial very closely and refer you to that tutorial for more information.
+Thus, we will follow the {% page_ref morph_tree %} Tutorial very closely and refer you to that tutorial for more information.

 Let us start with defining the rate matrix $Q$ for this 3-state model:
 $$